 Consultant cardiac surgeon Mr Shahzad Raja is internationally renowned for his expertise in performing coronary artery bypass surgery whilst a patient’s heart is still beating.
-This complex technique requires great precision and skill to get right but can significantly improve outcomes for high-risk patients.
+This complex technique requires great precision and skill to get right, but a recent study at our centre on over 10,000 patients has shown it can significantly improve patient outcomes.

 Tackling clogged coronary arteries